supercollider/supercollider/README_WINDOWS.md

          This will build and install the SC files, but it will not add the required dynamic libraries provided by the dependencies.
-If you remain in the build environment, they can be fould via search path, but for a complete build you will have to add another step:
+If you remain in the build environment, they can be found via search path, but for a complete build you will have to add another step:

              $> cmake --build . --target bundle -- -j4

          Be patient, this step takes very long with the mingw tools.

-         The build can be found in a subfolder of the build folder that indicates architecture and build type: x86/Debug or x86/Release.
+         By default the build is installed to the subfolder `Install`.

    - Visual Studio

-         $> cmake --build . --config Debug --target install
+         $> cmake --build . --config Release --target install

-         Note that an argument `--config Debug` is provided.
-In the VS build the build configuration has to be provided in the 'msbuild' step.
+         Note: the build type (build configuration) `--config Release` is provided here.
+It cannot be set in the preceding cmake configuration step.
+Supported configurations are 'Release' and 'Debug'.
 Cmake's VS generator is a so called 'multi configuration generator' that provides intermediary build files for all configurations supported.
-Only when actually triggering the build the configuration is specified.
-This allows building and switching build configurations from inside the IDE without having to regenerate build files with cmake.
-Note that as of this writing this feature is not supported well by the cmake project files for SC.
+This means you do not have to rerun cmake to switch configurations and you can switch from within the IDE.

+         Note: although the IDE offers four alternative configuration options, only 'Release' and 'Debug' will build cleanly.
+This is because different versions of the portaudio-dll are linked to for different configurations.
+         In a basic configuration cmake only provides two different configuration types for linked libraries: 'debug' and 'optimized'.
+They are mapped to 'Debug' and 'Release' in the overall build.

          Note: The --target bundle step is not required in the VS build

 Voilà, you should have a working install of SC on your system.
 If you want to